N-mogoi/N-mogoi/README.md

 ## Vision

-To contribute to a future where Africa leads in genomic data science — not only generating data, but extracting its full biological, clinical, and epidemiological value.
+To contribute to a future where Africa leads in genomic data science — not only generating data, but also extracting its full biological, clinical, and epidemiological value.

 ![Python](https://img.shields.io/badge/Python-3.10-blue)